Alex Poole: Early independent work in Nashville (2000 – 2011)

 Poole began to independently record and release black metal in Nashville, Tennessee with his bands Troglodytic (2000 – 2004) and Coffin (2004).
 He recorded multiple EPs and demos between 2000 and 2004 which have a lo-fi quality and an ambient black metal style.

-In 2004, Poole also started the first incarnations of Ringare and Chaos Moon.
-Poole started Ringare by playing all instruments and independently releasing an EP and a Demo.
-However, it wasn’t until 2019 when Swedish vocalist, Likpredikaren, joined Ringare that they release their first full length album, Under the Pale Moon, on Iron Bonehead Productions.
+In 2004, Poole also started the first incarnations of Ringarë and Chaos Moon.
+Poole started Ringarë by playing all instruments and independently releasing an EP and a Demo.
+However, it wasn’t until 2019 when Swedish vocalist, Likpredikaren, joined Ringarë that they release their first full length album, Under the Pale Moon, on Iron Bonehead Productions.
 Its symphonic black metal style has been compared to Dimmu Borgir, Deafheaven, and Wolves in the Throne Room.

 Poole independently worked on Chaos Moon in the beginning as well.
 That changed in 2007 when he was joined by American vocalist, Mark Hunter, to record albums, Origin of Apparition and Languor Into Echoes, Beyond.
 The next big line-up change occurred a decade later in 2017 when Poole is joined by Eric Baker (vocals), Steven Blackburn (additional guitars), and Jack Blackburn (drums).
 Together, they released Eschaton Mémoire which achieved more notoriety than previous Chaos Moon releases.
 Spyros Stasis of PopMatters says, "It might have taken a while for Chaos Moon to reach this state, a surprising result considering how potent and promising the two early records of the band were.
 From these diamonds in the rough, Chaos Moon has further explored its sound, and with Eschaton Memoire Poole and company have reached the summit."
 Moreover, Jacob Buczarski of Mare Cognitum opines that Poole’s “rejection of traditional black metal tropes in favor his own signature method of building atmosphere creates an experience that manages to be both meditative and punishing simultaneously.”
 Regarding Eschaton Mémoire, Decibel comments, “While guitarists Alex Poole and Steven Blackburn ensorcell the din and beauty of the two-part “The Pillar, the Fall, and the Key” songs are easy rabbit holes to fall into, Eric Baker growls and squawks an end-time message that paints a very dark picture.
 The Philadelphians are journeymasters, able to cast off into dreamland with the quickest of turns or descend into the vantablack abyss with ease, often within the same song.”